term7/RaspberryPi-VLC_Videolooper/README.md

 This Videolooper has been tested on the Raspberry Pi 2B, 3B, 3B+ and 4B.
 To setup this Videolooper, follow these instuctions step by step.
 Feel free to make your own adjustments according to your own needs.

+In future we might write a script that does the whole setup automatically.
+However we think it is fun to learn, which is why we decided to write a detailed guide instead.
+;-)

 ### WHAT THIS VIDEOLOOPER DOES: